samskivert/scala-pf-rethink/README.md

 From a performance standpoint, it's hard to make a case for any of these alternatives.
-The most consistent alternative `PartFuncPlus`, encourages a usage pattern that introduces an extra thunk creation into every call, which ends up a wash or slightly slower unless the guard execution is sufficiently expensive.
+The most consistent alternative `PartFuncPlus`, encourages a usage pattern that introduces an extra closure creation into every call, which ends up a wash or slightly slower unless the guard execution is sufficiently expensive.
+It also may be less amenable to efficient specialization when dealing with primitive types.

 The `SemiFunc` and `Collector` approaches seem too unpredictable, given their heavy reliance on Hotspots exception optimization which can easily be